 The powers used by Police must be proportionate and only to the extent necessary to prevent the virus spreading.

-What powers do the police have during the state of emergency?
+What powers do the police have in Alert Level 1?

 What additional legal rights do people under the age of 18 have?